-New research from Harvard Business School shows that typing on tiny devices can make you feel less confident.
+Research from Harvard Business School shows that typing on devices makes you feel less confident.

 Compared to people who spent a few minutes working on small, tablet-sized devices, those who typed on regular desktop computers were nearly twice as likely to speak up during an experiment that tested assertiveness.
 The desktop users also spent about 30% less time waiting meekly during a follow-up test that measured power and self-confidence, the research shows.